-For me, cycling is one of the best activities in the world, and I think my sentiment resonates with the growing number of cycling aficionados out there.
-COVID spurred a massive increase in the number of riders here in our Little Red Dot, so I thought it was timely to brush up on my own thirst for knowledge concerning clinical-based treatments in preventing and healing cycling injuries.
+For me, cycling is one of the best activities in the world, and I think my sentiment resonates with the growing number of cycling aficionados.
+COVID spurred a massive increase in the number of riders here in our Little Red Dot, so I thought it was timely to brush up on my thirst for knowledge about clinically based treatments for preventing and healing cycling injuries.

 As a cyclist myself, the sport is still enjoyable even as my legs burn with lactic acid to the point where I can barely creak slowly home to the East Coast.

-This part might sound like a Hair Club for Men TV commercial where the president of the company is ‘also a client’!
+This part might sound like a Hair Club for Men TV commercial, where the company president is ‘also a client’!
 (You have to be at least 30 years old to remember; or, for the young whippersnappers, YouTube might have a stream.)

-I do love that the FootWorks podiatric lab out of Australia — and The Foot Practice’s custom orthoses partner — has been custom-fabricating the best insoles for bike shoes throughout the past several years.
+I do love that the FootWorks podiatric lab, based in Australia, and The Foot Practice’s custom orthoses partner have been custom-fabricating the best bike shoe insoles for the past several years.
 And as a passionate cyclist, I wanted to learn more about how cycling insoles really work.

 Clinical Research about Cycling Insoles, Beyond Anecdotes

-Part of every good treatment session is a clear explanation of what is happening and how it can hasten to heal or prevent future recurrent injuries.
-I make it a point to read a plethora of quality, evidence-based research in order to better understand clinical treatment protocols as related to biomechanics to ensure the advice I give is the best possible at the time.
+Part of every good treatment session is a clear explanation of what is happening, how it can help heal or prevent future recurrent injuries, and how it can reduce cycling foot pain.
+I make it a point to read a wide range of high-quality, evidence-based research to better understand clinical treatment protocols related to biomechanics, ensuring the advice I give is the best possible at the time.

-Singaporean Yeo Boon Kiak, a cycling podiatrist and former professional racer, wrote research papers on cycling insoles utilizing the qualitative research method of interviewing high-level cyclists and bike shop owners.
-I was eager to find other articles to support the notion that insoles for cycling shoes increased comfort, improved concentration, and enhanced power, speed, durability, and all-around fantastic improvements.
+Singaporean Yeo Boon Kiak, a cycling podiatrist and former professional racer, wrote research papers on cycling orthoses, utilising qualitative research methods including interviews with high-level cyclists and bike shop owners.
+I was eager to find other articles supporting the notion that cycling insoles increase comfort, improve concentration, enhance power, speed, and durability, and provide all-around improvements.

 I always need to fact-check everything.
-I want to know that all the promises I’ve declared about the product are based upon research.
+I want to know that all the promises I’ve made about the product are based on research.
 I ignore the assumptions and fallacies that seem so believable and, instead, shift to absolute data.
 But the data was missing.
-To my dismay, there’s no clear overarching evidence that supports or detracts from the notion of improved comfort, power, speed or durability with cycling shoe inserts.
+To my dismay, there’s no clear, overarching evidence that supports or refutes the notion of improved comfort, power, speed, or durability with cycling shoe inserts.

-Since starting clinical practice in Singapore, one thing I have heard from patients is, “of course, that’s logical”, after explaining something.
+Since starting clinical practice in Singapore, I have heard patients say, “Of course, that’s logical” after I explain something.

 However, after more than two decades in practice, I have come to discover that what we understand today regarding body movements was considered blasphemy years back.
 This shifts how we treat conditions and treatment plans.
 What is logical today was considered misguided before.
 The trouble with logic is not that it is different from common sense.
 It is more often than not based on the most convincing explanation a ‘cherry-picked’ story of sorts – to back our arguments and/or assumptions to provide the best care for patients.
 But there is still a lot to be understood about the physiological mechanisms that govern movement.